TRIQS/cthyb/doc/space_partition.rst

 Quantum numbers
 ===============

 This is the traditional approach to partitioning of the Hilbert space.
-User passes a list of abelian integrals of motion (operators) :math:`Q_1,\ldots,Q_L` as ``quantum_numbers`` parameter on construction of the solver.
+User passes a list of Abelian integrals of motion (operators) :math:`Q_1,\ldots,Q_L` as ``quantum_numbers`` parameter on construction of the solver.
 Expectation values of these operators are calculated for each basis state :math:`\psi`, which gives a combination of quantum numbers associated with the state: